brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 - a character's kill count

 ### 1.3.1.
 Region Codes <a name="regionCodes"></a>
 At this time, we serve three geographic regions.
 Each server has one instance per region.
-You can include the region codes below with your request to filter your results.
+You can include region codes with your request to filter your results.

 Our servers are deployed in the following regions:
 | Region                   | Region Code |